|

 As long as the tubing is not full of water, there should be no damage.

-14. Is bleach a good choice in keeping
+14. Is bleach a good choice in keeping the water in my barrels sanitized?

-Yes, bleach is still the number one world wide chemical of choice for
+Yes, bleach is still the number one worldwide chemical of choice for

 sterilizing everything from shower stalls to surgical instruments.
 Bleach